Hornets snap Knicks’ 9-game win streak with 112-105 victory - NewsBreak

 Gordon Hayward had 23 points, nine rebounds and eight assists, and made the tiebreaking basket with 1:50 remaining as the Hornets won for the first time in four games since point guard LaMelo Ball’s broken ankle that required surgery.

-They trailed by 16 at halftime and were still down nine midway through the fourth quarter before surging past a Knicks team that appeared to lack energy.
+They trailed by 16 at halftime and were still down nine midway through the fourth quarter before surging past a Knicks team that appeared to lack energy, two nights after needing two overtimes to win in Boston.

-“I think at this point in time in the season everyone is tired,” Hayward said.
-“You’re going through it and games are every other night and they obviously had some emotional wins, too.
-That’s another part of fatigue, not just the physical but the mental and the emotional.
-So for us to win tonight was big for our team.”

 The Knicks, playing without starting point guard Jalen Brunson for a second straight game because of a sore left foot, scored 45 points in the second quarter but managed just 60 in the other three.